caspar/InTune/README.md

 - Draft Gui design
 - Familiarize herself with the MIDI protocol (pretty optional)
 - Listen to the music, and download the apps that caspar sends to her
+- In Processing:
+  Sketch>Import Library> get Beads, ControlP5, oscP5, The MidiBus, SuperCollider Client for Processing, pUI, tactu5
+  - it is unlikely that we will use all of these, but gettem all anywheys.
 Caspar's Tasks:
 - literally everything else